- Optimizely Web Experimentation

 Analyze your results and take action based on what you find.
 Use the insights you generated from winning, losing, and inconclusive tests to design the next round of tests and campaigns.

 Every optimization team is different.
-As your program grows, the iterative cycle from ideation to production will help you adapt your process to meet the changing needs of your testing organization.
+As your program grows, the iterative cycle from ideation to production helps you adapt your process to meet the changing needs of your testing organization.

 Please sign in to leave a comment.